LisAY22/Notes/FRONTEND/notes/README.md

 # FRONTEND
 This project is a frontend user interface for the "Notes" project.
 It connects to its own API to fetch data.

+## Features
+- View all notes
+- Add new notes

 ## Technologies
 - Node.js
 - React
 - Bootstrap
+- JavaScript

+# Hot to Get Started
 ## Requirements
 - Node.js
 - The API needs to be running